hoangho0311/Knights-Oath/README.md

 [Knights-Oath]

 Introduction
 [Knights-Oath] is a role-playing game (RPG) developed in Unity.
-In this game, players take on the role of the main character, exploring a vast world, battling monsters
+In this game, players take on the role of the main character, exploring a vast world, battling monsters.

 ![Picture1](https://github.com/user-attachments/assets/4eef6338-bb34-476f-90c5-4f2a530334de)

 Key Features